theodorejb/PolyCast/README.md

 [![Build Status](https://travis-ci.org/theodorejb/PolyCast.svg?branch=master)](https://travis-ci.org/theodorejb/PolyCast) [![Packagist Version](https://img.shields.io/packagist/v/theodorejb/polycast.svg)](https://packagist.org/packages/theodorejb/polycast) [![License](https://img.shields.io/packagist/l/theodorejb/polycast.svg)](LICENSE.md)

 Adds `to_int`, `to_float`, and `to_string` functions for safe, strict casting.
+The functions throw a `CastException` if a value cannot be safely cast.

-The functions return `null` if a value cannot be safely cast.
+Also adds `try_int`, `try_float`, and `try_string` methods, which validate identically but return `null` instead of throwing an exception if a value cannot be safely cast.

 Based on https://github.com/php/php-src/pull/874.
 An RFC proposing inclusion in PHP 7 was opened for discussion on 2014-10-20: